-This policy covers bullying and harassment of and by clerks/chief officers and all employees engaged to work at Martlesham Parish Council.
-Should agency staff or contractors have a complaint connected to their engagement with Martlesham Parish Council this should be raised to their nominated contact, manager, or the Chair of the Council, in the first instance.
-Should the complaint be about the chair of the council the complaint should be raised to the deputy chair / the council's personnel / staffing committee.
+This policy covers bullying and harassment of and by clerks/officers and all employees engaged to work at Bradfield Parish Council.
+Should agency staff, or contractors have a complaint connected to their engagement with Bradfield Parish Council this should be raised to their nominated contact, manager, or the Chair of the Council, in the first instance.
+Should the complaint be about the chair of the council the complaint should be raised to the deputy chair.